When you fly to Tokyo, things to learn about the airports are not very well-known among first-time visitors. Learn them from a local here.

 When you arrive there from Narita Station, see its main hall first.
 The main thing is always a must-see.

-Your feeling will be simple; Oh, big!
-Then, look at right.
+Your feeling will be simple – Wow, big!

 2: The Colorful Pagoda